Employers and Universities: Work with us?

 Employers are big fans of apprentices because they finish up their training with bags of real life work experience.
 Because it is their aim to hire you as a permanent employee, employers work hard to design apprenticeships to give you all the skills you need to do your job.

 According to the government, there is now a record number of apprenticeships.
-In fact, 491,300 people started an apprenticeship in the 2016-2017 academic year.
-On average there are 23,000 apprenticeship opportunities listed on the government's find an apprenticeship tool every month.
+In fact, 337,140 people started an apprenticeship in the 2022-23 academic year.

-What's more, there are now 520 different kinds of apprenticeship out there!
+What's more, there are around 700 different kinds of apprenticeship programmes approved for delivery!
 This means it's never been a better time to be an apprentice, since jobs are being created all the time and you can now train for highly skilled jobs by taking a higher or degree apprenticeship.
 Scroll down for more information on this.

 So there's a good chance you can find an apprenticeship that fits your future plans, whether you're looking for a career as an engineer, a bank manager, a zookeeper or even an airline pilot.